Future Anti-Aging Technology: Is Age Reversal Really Possible?

 If we accept aging as a fact of life and inevitable, then there is nothing we can do to slow or even stop the process.
 However, considering the possibility that aging has a cause means there is the potential to identify the cause(s) and reverse or at least mitigate its effects.

 Aging is the sum of all the bodily changes that occur throughout your lifespan.
-How fast these changes occur and how they present themselves differs from person to person.1 Healthy lifestyle choices can slow the progress of these inevitable changes.
+How fast these changes occur and how they present themselves differ from person to person.1 Healthy lifestyle choices can slow the progress of these inevitable changes.
 Age management is the sum of the choices you make to support your body’s physiology as you age.
 It treats the symptoms of aging.

-Changes you see in your body are a result of your genetic predisposition interacting with external factors such as your diet and environment.
-As your body systems age, they lose their ability to adapt to your environment.2 As cellular byproducts of metabolism and genetic changes accumulate, muscles weaken, vision loses clarity, breathing becomes more labored with easier insults, bones become more fragile, and brain function slows.
+The changes you see in your body are a result of your genetic predisposition interacting with external factors such as your diet and environment.
+As your body’s systems age, they lose their ability to adapt to your environment.2 As cellular byproducts of metabolism and genetic changes accumulate, muscles weaken, vision loses clarity, breathing becomes more labored with easier insults, bones become more fragile, and brain function slows.
 Understanding the cellular and molecular processes that characterize aging opens the door to slowing or even reversing the aging process in humans.
 Potentially, in the future, you will be able to reverse the aging process, not just treat the symptoms.

 Age reversal is the return to a more youthful state with increased energy and vitality.
 It is the use of technology to reprogram cells to an embryonic-like state.
 Embryonic cells can differentiate into a wide range of mature cells and are free of the accumulated metabolic byproducts and epigenetic noise that characterize aging cells.
 Japanese biomedical researcher Dr. Shinya Yamanaka has achieved the first step by reprogramming human adult skin cells to behave like embryonic cells that can differentiate into any cell type in the body.

 Successfully using this technology would reverse cellular aging.
 But there is more to age reversal than turning back the cellular clock.
-Cells interact with each other on a local level and globally, using chemical messages and nerve impulses.
+Cells interact with each other on a local and global level using chemical messages and nerve impulses.
 Age reversal has been achieved in less complex organisms, such as worms.
 Scientists are making progress in understanding how humans age.
 However, in a complex organism like a human, making molecular changes that reverse the aging process is likely to trigger unwanted changes, such as the growth of cancerous tumors.

 Age reversal means restoring cells to a more youthful state.
 It sounds impossible, but scientists worldwide are making advances in understanding the aging process on a cellular level and then developing technology that reverses aging in cells.
 Each of your body cells has a full copy of your DNA, the genetic code that directs cells on how to produce proteins and how much to produce.
 For example, the difference between a liver and a heart cell is determined by the genes that are turned on and off.

 Once a cell differentiates into a liver cell, it cannot turn back time and begin producing the proteins that would make it a heart cell.
 The epigenome is all the chemical compounds in a cell that tell the genome (DNA) what to do.
-They turn on and turn off genes, controlling the proteins that are produced in individual cells.
+They turn on and off genes, controlling the proteins that are produced in individual cells.
 The epigenome can even be passed from cell to cell as they divide.

 Scientists are devising ways to turn adult cells back into embryonic-like stem cells where they will have the potential to differentiate into any type of adult cell.